-“I want mummy and daddy to come, too,” Eno cried out, shooting up from

-    his bed and punching his sheets.
+“I want mummy and daddy to come, too,” Eno cried out, shooting up from his bed and punching his sheets.

-    Our grandfather closed his eyes and shook his head, and then tried his

-    best to compose himself before looking back at Eno.
-“Your mum and dad

-    have gone far away.”
+Our grandfather closed his eyes and then tried his best to compose himself before looking back at Eno.
+“Your mum and dad have gone far away.”

 “Don’t lie to him,” I said.
 “You lie too much.”

 He stood up from the trunk.
 “Sacet, you can’t talk to me that way.
 I’m your grandfather.”